reflectoring/reflectoring.github.io/content/blog/2022/2022-03-28-complete-guide-to-errors-in-express.md

 })

 ```
-These middleware error handling functions perform different tasks: the first function `errorLogger` logs the error message, the second function `errorResponder` sends the error response to the client, and the third function `invalidPathHandler` sends the error response if any invalid URL is requested.
+These middleware error handling functions perform different tasks:
+* the first function: `errorLogger` logs the error message
+* the second function: `errorResponder` sends the error response to the caller
+* the third function: `invalidPathHandler` sends the error response if any invalid URL is requested.

 We have then attached these three error handling middleware functions to the `app` object, after the definitions of the route handler functions by calling the `use()` method on the `app` object.

+To test how our application handles errors with the help of these error handling functions, let us invoke the with URL: `localhost:3000/productswitherror`.
+The error raised from this route causes the first two error handlers to be triggered.
+The first one logs the error message to the console and the second one sends the error message `processing error in request at /productswitherror` in the response.

+When we request a non-existent route in the application for example: `http://localhost:3000/productswitherrornew`, the third error handler is invoked giving us an error message: `invalid path`.

 ## Error Handling while Calling Promise based Methods
 Lastly, it will be worthwhile to look at the best practices for handling errors in JavaScript promise blocks.
 A promise is a JavaScript object which represents the eventual completion (or failure) of an asynchronous operation and its resulting value.